Legacy Reserves: Abandon Ship Or Full Steam Ahead?

 Constructing Legacy's Combined Outlook

-We looked at the numbers behind Legacy's Adjusted EBITDA for 2017 and 2018.
-Its reasonable NYMEX strip pricing coupled with its fairly broad and conservative hedging policy means the estimates are more reliable than they otherwise could be.
-Taking into account annualized Q3 interest expense of $94 million, 2018's cash flow falls to $196-$244 million for 2018.
-Unfortunately, this is nearly the exact range of estimated capital expenditures for full year 2018.
-As we reviewed, Legacy, due to luck or skill, has no near-term maturities but must come up with $432 million to payoff its 2020 and 2021 maturities or have a structurally sound enough business that lenders will refinance these sums at reasonable rates prior to that.
-On top of that, it will need to maintain its second lien position which has grown to $485 million.
+As we reviewed, Legacy, due to luck or skill, has no near-term maturities but must come up with $432 million to pay off its 2020 and 2021 maturities or have a structurally sound enough business that lenders will refinance these sums at reasonable rates prior to that.
+On top of that, it will need to maintain its second lien position, which has grown to $485 million.
 Its liquidity of $95 million that was just announced on its 2L facility is certainly a positive.

 To have a reasonable chance of pulling this off, Legacy Reserves LP must effectively put all its current and remaining capital to use nearly flawlessly.
-Current investors are putting tremendous faith into Legacy's drilling program as there is not any financial data, be it at the Legacy or spot price futures curve level, to support the thesis that Legacy is in a favorable position.
+Current investors are putting tremendous faith into Legacy's drilling program, as there is not any financial data, be it at the Legacy or spot price futures curve level, to support the thesis that Legacy is in a favorable position.
 It remains a highly speculative play extremely dependent on oil and gas prices, with a greater tilt toward crude oil than in past periods.

 It has, however, no near-term liquidity issues and any restructuring between now and October 2018 will be voluntary excluding tripping one of its many covenants.
-It takes a lot of time to go through covenants (I often have to calculate the ratios from the financial statements from scratch as the SEC does not require them to be clearly stated) but I'll update this article or make a new one and link it in the comments section once I have a chance to do so later this week.
-Because of the potential upside my my high risk tolerance, I will remain long the preferred and unsecured debt in small positions relative to the rest of my portfolio through the conference call.
+It takes a lot of time to go through covenants (I often have to calculate the ratios from the financial statements from scratch as the SEC does not require them to be clearly stated) but I'll update this article or write a new one and link it in the comments section once I have a chance to do so later this week.
+Because of the potential upside of my high-risk tolerance, I will remain long the preferred and unsecured debt in small positions relative to the rest of my portfolio through the conference call.

 Disclosure: I am/we are long BXMT, HMC, CF, POT, RY, MRCC, GST-B, F, GST-A, SBRA, QCP, HCP, OAS, LGCYO, KMI, NFX.